SammySpinsAYarn/Blog/_posts/2023-05-09-dear-publishing-why-do-this-to-book-covers.md

 title_color: "#ffffff"
 comments: false
 ---
 D﻿ear Publishing Industry, I﻿ think you're great.
 You help form books and share stories and spread knowledge and record histories and all sorts of fabulous things.
-But I have a few questions and gripes about your
+But I have a few questions and gripes about your cover design choices, and I think readers deserve answers.

+F﻿or context, I have a degree that explored the publishing industry and featured considerations such as marketing, typography and cover designer, and the trade publishing market.
+I know that there is 'logic' to most of the decisions made on the books.
+I know each book is an investment carefully considered and crafted to maximise its sales.
+I know that sometime